51Degrees/device-detection-cxx/README.md

 ## Using Visual Studio

 Calling `CMake` in an MSVC environment (as described in the [Using CMake](#Using-CMake) section) will produce a Visual Studio solution with projects for all libraries, examples, and tests.
 However, it is preferable to use the dedicated Visual Studio solution in the `VisualStudio/` directory.

+There are two additional configurations available for both `Debug` and `Release`.

+- MemoryOnly - Compiles for best performance.
+The data is held in continuous memory.
+- Single - Multi threaded operations are not supported.

+The standard configuration supports file based operation and multi threading.

 ## Build Options